nickfrosty/website/content/articles/dev/laravel/create-a-custom-laravel-valet-driver-hide-php-extensions.md

 ---
 date: 2021-07-09 00:00 EST
 title: "Create a custom Laravel Valet driver"
-blurb: 'This custom Valet driver can get those sweet ".test" websites on any Laravel site'
+blurb: This custom Valet driver can get those sweet ".test" websites on any Laravel site
-description: 'Laravel Valet is wonderful, but I don't use Laravel.
+description: Laravel Valet is wonderful, but I don't use Laravel.
 This is how to created a custom Valet driver to get those sweet ".test" websites.
-Works like a charm.'
+Works like a charm.
 image: /media/articles/laravel/create-a-custom-laravel-valet-driver-hide-php-extensions.jpg
 tags: laravel, valet, php
 ---